Alicespyglass/alexa1-hello-world/README.md

 A first attempt at creating an Alexa skill following Makers Academy's Alexa series.

 **Note**
 Not yet submitted to Amazon for certification.
-Let me know if you'd like to be a tester.
+If you have an echo / Alexa enabled device, let me know if you'd like to be a tester and I'll share a link to the skill.

 ## Set-up